gagolews/genieclust/README.md

 universal clustering approach for every kind of problem, but Genie is definitely worth a try!

-Thanks to its being based on minimal spanning trees of the pairwise distance graphs, Genie is also **very fast** – determining the whole cluster hierarchy for datasets of millions of points can be completed within minutes.
+Genie is based on minimal spanning trees of the pairwise distance graphs.
+Thus, it is also **very fast** – determining the whole cluster hierarchy for datasets of millions of points can be completed within minutes.
 Therefore, it is nicely suited for solving **extreme clustering tasks** (large datasets with any number of clusters to detect) for data (also sparse) that fit into memory.
-Thanks to the use of [**nmslib**](https://github.com/nmslib/nmslib) (if available), sparse or string inputs are also supported.

-It also allows clustering with respect to mutual reachability distances so that it can act as a **noise point detector** or a robustified version of *HDBSCAN\**  (see Campello et al., 2013) that is able to detect a predefined number of clusters and hence it doesn't dependent on the *DBSCAN*'s somewhat difficult-to-set `eps` parameter.
+Genie also allows clustering with respect to mutual reachability distances so that it can act as a **noise point detector** or a robustified version of *HDBSCAN\**  (see Campello et al., 2013) that is able to detect a predefined number of clusters (actually, a whole hierarchy thereof).
+Hence, it doesn't dependent on the *DBSCAN*'s somewhat difficult-to-set `eps` parameter.

-The package also features an implementation of economic inequality indices (the Gini, Bonferroni index), external cluster validity measures (e.g., the normalised clustering accuracy and partition similarity scores such as the adjusted Rand, Fowlkes-Mallows, adjusted mutual information, and the pair sets index), and internal cluster validity indices (e.g., the Calinski-Harabasz, Davies-Bouldin, Ball-Hall, Silhouette, and generalised Dunn indices).
+The package also features an implementation of economic inequality indices (the Gini, Bonferroni index), external cluster validity measures (e.g., the normalised clustering accuracy and partition similarity indices such as the adjusted Rand, Fowlkes-Mallows, or mutual information scores), and internal cluster validity indices
+(e.g., the Calinski-Harabasz, Davies-Bouldin, Ball-Hall, Silhouette, and generalised Dunn indices).